 Jump to:

 It is common to find masala tea bags and the masala tea spice mix which are easy to use, however, it is difficult to beat the taste and goodness of using fresh ingredients for an authentic masala chai.
-Here is a complete list of ingredients.

 It is preferable to crush cardamom pods and make a powder but you can use store-bought cardamom powder.
 You can substitute cardamom powder with some fennel seeds but the taste and aroma would be completely different.

 I also like to make ginger paste at home and refrigerate it.
 I use it every day to make masala chai or just ginger tea.
+If you prefer to grate ginger, that is also a perfect choice.

 In a small pot measure and put all the ingredients and cover it with a lid.
 It takes a little less water to make tea in the instant pot as water does not evaporate from boiling.